voidnothings/rizzo/README.md

 <a name="raas"></a>
 ## Rizzo as a service

-Rizzo also exposes the Global Head (<head>), Global Body Header (Primary navigation) and Global Body Footer (scripts and footer) as a service.
+Rizzo also exposes the Global Head (html, css, meta etc.), Global Body Header (Primary navigation) and Global Body Footer (scripts and footer) as a service.
 These are used for non-rails apps.
 They are available at:

 - Global Head - [http://rizzo.lonelyplanet.com/global-head](http://rizzo.lonelyplanet.com/global-head)
 - Global Body Header - [http://rizzo.lonelyplanet.com/global-body-header](http://rizzo.lonelyplanet.com/global-body-header)